 Conciliation proceedings are more closely regulated.
-Such proceedings apply to debtors that, though not insolvent for more than 45 days, are facing actual or foreseeable legal, economic or financial difficulty.
-The conciliator is appointed for a period not exceeding four months, which can be extended by the President of the Court so that proceedings can last up to five months.
+Such proceedings apply to debtors that, though not insolvent for more than 45 days, are facing with actual or foreseeable legal, economic or financial difficulty.
+The conciliator is appointed for a period not exceeding four months, which can be extended by the President of the Court so the proceedings can last up to five months.

-The agreement reached, which is intended to put an end to the difficulties faced by the business, may be either acknowledged and made enforceable by the President of the Court or approved by the court.
+The agreement reached, which is intended to put an end to the difficulties faced by the business, may be either acknowledged and made enforceable by the President of the Court or approved by the Court.
 Only the judgment approving the agreement is public.

 Combination of amicable proceedings

 Since mandat ad hoc is not subject to any time constraint, it is usually advisable to conduct negotiations within this framework.
-Then, when an agreement is about to be reached, the debtor shall request for the opening of conciliation proceedings for the arrangement to be either acknowledged or approved by the court.
+Then, when an agreement is about to be reached, the debtor shall request for the opening of conciliation proceedings in order for the arrangement to be either acknowledged or approved by the court.